-Section 8.2 We will tell you in advance when your coverage will be ending
+Section 8.2 We will tell you in advance when your coverage will be ending cover your care for a longer time

 Notice of Medicare Non-Coverage.
 It tells you how you can request a fast-track appeal.
 Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.